alexpasmantier/snob/README.md

 </div>

+## 📖 Rationale

+Most of the time, running your full test suite is a waste of time and resources, since only a portion of the files has changed since your last CI run / deploy.

 Snob speeds up your development workflow and reduces CI testing costs dramatically by analyzing your Python project's dependency graph to intelligently select which tests to run based on code changes.

 ## 🚀 Quick Start